-New Linguaskill is a modular online multi-level test of English language proficiency that reports results on an internationally recognised reference framework called the Common European Framework of Reference for Languages (CEFR).
+Linguaskill is a modular online multi-level test of English language proficiency that reports results on an internationally recognised reference framework called the Common European Framework of Reference for Languages (CEFR).

-Linguaskill has two variants: General and Business.
+Linguaskill has two variants: Linguaskill and Linguaskill Business.

-The General version can be used for admissions, progress measurement, or as an exit test for higher education institutions and pathway programs.
+Linguaskill can be used for admissions, progress measurement, or as an exit test for higher education institutions and pathway programs.
 It can also be used for recruitment for roles in a non-business-specific environment where the employee needs strong English skills to perform their role but will not need specialist business terminology.

-The Business version is designed for students entering the workplace at graduate level, or employees using the test for professional development or promotion.
+Linguaskill Business is designed for students entering the workplace at graduate level, or employees using the test for professional development or promotion.
 The aim of this version of the test is to assess whether a candidate's language ability is at a level where they are ready to engage in professional activities and operate successfully in workplace environments.